Disclosure and Barring (DBS) Checks

 In this case, you do not require a second criminal record check ie their current will be portable, this is provided:

 The DBS cannot currently access overseas criminal records or other relevant information as part of its disclosure service.
-If you are recruiting people from overseas or if an applicant has either lived and/or spent a period of time abroad they will be required to obtain a criminal record check or certificate of good conduct from the relevant embassy/consulate/high commission to cover the time they lived/spent abroad.
-For further information about criminal record checks for overseas applicants please use the following link
+If you are recruiting people from overseas or if an applicant has either lived and/or spent a period of time abroad you will be required to follow the guidance issued by the UK government ‘Criminal record checks for overseas applicants’ – to access this guidance please use the following link

-Asylum seekers & refugees can volunteer whilst their claim is being considered without being granted permission to work.
+Asylum seekers & refugees can volunteer whilst their claim is being considered.
 For the government guidelines regarding volunteering please refer to the following government guidance ‘permission to work and volunteering for asylum seekers‘.
-They must complete the safer recruitment process which is applicable to their role.
+They must complete the safer recruitment process which is applicable to their role and the relevant level of safeguarding training applicable to their role.

 For any queries around how the DBS process works in the Diocese, please contact Debbie Doran, Safeguarding Support, hours of work Tuesday and Wednesday 8.30-5.30pm, tel: 0151 705 2124 or email: deborah.doran@liverpool.anglican.org or contact the Diocesan Safeguarding Team via email.
 For enquiries about the 31:8 eBulk system (including login and password queries) or eligibility for DBS checks for specific roles in your parish, please contact Thirtyone:eight on 0303 003 1111, selecting option 1.